Bubobot-Team/monitoring-stack/README.md

 * [Node Exporter - Prometheus - Alert Manager - Grafana Stack](stacks/node-exporter-prometheus-alertmanager-grafana) - A complete monitoring solution that collects system metrics, stores them in Prometheus, manages alerts with AlertManager, and visualizes data through Grafana dashboards.
 Perfect for monitoring server infrastructure and applications.

-This repository contains various monitoring stacks that can be deployed using Ansible.
-Each stack is designed for specific use cases and includes its own documentation.

 To see the available stacks, check the `stacks/` directory.
 Each stack comes with:
 - Ansible deployment configuration
 - Docker Compose setup